 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - o DfE Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2018 (last updated 1 July 2022) (WTSC) - o Ofsted: Education Inspection Framework' 2019 (revised June 2021) - o Framework for the Assessment of Children in Need and their Families 2000) - Early Years and Foundation Stage Framework (EYFS) September 2021 - o The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015 - Multi-agency statutory guidance on female genital mutilation (July 2020) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+This includes: - o DfE Keeping Children Safe in Education 2023 (KCSIE) - Working Together to Safeguard Children 2018 (last updated 1 July 2022) (WTSC) - o Ofsted: Education Inspection Framework' 2019 (revised June 2021) - o Framework for the Assessment of Children in Need and their Families 2000) - o Early Years and Foundation Stage Framework (EYFS) September 2021 - o The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015 - Multi-agency statutory guidance on female genital mutilation (July 2020) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Other legislation this policy is based on:

 Legislation What it covers School Staffing (England) Regulations 2009 Lists what must be recorded on the single central record The requirement for at least one person conducting an interview to be trained in safer recruitment techniques.
 Children's Act 1989 (and 2004 amendment), Provides the framework for the care and protection of children.
 Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 (Section 5B(11)) Places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18.
+The Marriage and Civil Partnership (Minimum Age) Act 2022 Officially came into force on 27 February This Act prohibits 16 and 17-year-olds from marrying or entering into a civil partnership, regardless of whether they have parental consent.
+Also an offence to cause a child to marry before 18th birthday, also applies to non-binding unofficial marriage.
 Rehabilitation of Offenders Act 1974 Sets out when people with criminal convictions can work with children.
 Schedule 4 of the Safeguarding Vulnerable Groups Act 2006 Defines what 'regulated activity' is in relation to children